 Mon, Oct 18, '21

-The template below is based on Happeo’s own employee handbook, and includes sections on employee onboarding, learning and development and employee benefits, as well as guidance around holiday and sick leave.
+The following template is based on our employee handbook at Happeo, which includes sections on employee onboarding, learning and development opportunities, employee benefits, and much more.

-Feel free to use this template as a base for your own employee handbook, and make sure to personalize it to the specifics of your organization.
+Go ahead and use this template as the foundation for your employee handbook, and make sure to adjust the sections to the specifics of your organization.
 Feel free to make it your own!

 2. Working info

-- Device policy, including instructions on how to take care of your equipment.
+- Company device policy and instructions on how to take care of your equipment.

-- Talk about the work from home policy, and list the equipment and tech available for the home office.
-For example, chairs, headsets, desks and screens.
+- Working from home policy, including the perks and equipment available for remote working, such as chairs, headsets, desks and screens.

-Below are a couple of WFH tips straight from the Happeo employee handbook:
+Here’s an example WFH tip from the Happeo employee handbook:

 👨💻 Maintain a work-life balance

 When we work from home, the lines between job and home life can become blurry.
-For this reason, it helps to set space boundaries, including having a separate workspace with its own door, if possible.
+That’s why it helps to set space boundaries, including having a separate workspace with its own door, if possible.
 We encourage you to establish time boundaries in the form of a daily work schedule, such as closing your laptop at 17:30.
-It’s really important to mentally detach from work and focusing on relaxation at the end of a workday.
+It’s really important to mentally detach from work and focus on relaxation at the end of a workday.

 3. Wellbeing at work

 Use this section to offer advice on how to stay happy and healthy while at work.
-Below is the employee wellbeing section taken directly from the Happeo employee handbook:
+Below is an excerpt from the employee wellbeing section taken directly from the Happeo employee handbook:

 Take breaks 🌞